Destruction of Santiago: The Plan of Inés de Suarez

 After fighting for nearly 12 hours, the Spanish resistance was being defeated.
 Two men had already died, almost everyone was wounded, and after endless fighting with spears and sabers, the exhaustion was beginning to overwhelm them.

-But Inés de Suarez, the mistress of Pedro de Valdivia, had an idea that would save the lives of the Spanish conquistadors.
+But Inés de Suárez, the mistress of Pedro de Valdivia, had an idea that would save the lives of the Spanish conquistadors.
 Seeing the death of the seven captive caciques as the only hope for salvation, Inés proposed decapitating them and throwing their heads among the natives in order to cause panic.
 Many men thought defeat was inevitable and opposed the plan, arguing that keeping the native leaders alive was their only chance for survival.
 But Inés insisted in moving forward with her plan and she set off for the house where the leaders were being held.
 It was protected by Francisco Rubio and Hernando de la Torre, to whom she gave the orders of execution.
 Witnesses of the event narrate that de la Torre, upon asking in what manner they should kill the prisoners, received as his answer from Inés, “in this manner.”
 She then took the sword from the guard and decapitated Quilicanta and subsequently all of the caciques taken as hostages.
 She then, by her own hand, threw their heads among the attackers.

 This gesture was interpreted by the natives as a warning that if they did not retreat, they would suffer the same fate as their chiefs.
 Incredibly, they turned around and started the retreat even though they had victory in their hands.

-Consequences
+Aftermath

 Almost all of the conquistadores were wounded and they lost two men, fifteen horses, and a high number of indigenous aides.
 But these losses were insignificant when compared to the disaster caused by the fire in the city.
 Approximately half of the city was burned to the ground.

 Alonso de Monroy sent a missive to Pedro de Valdivia, in the which he counted what remained from the fire as "the precious horses, their arms,...two small pigs, a sucking-pig, a cock and hen, and about two handfuls of wheat."
 Pedro de Valdivia came back to Santiago four days after the assault.
 Upon receiving the news of the attack, he had marched from Cachapoal with fourteen of his men, leaving the rest behind with Pedro Gomez so that they could continue in the fight against the natives of Cachapoal.

 The Mapuche expected a fierce punishment from Valdivia once he returned, but he, understanding that prolonging the conflict would be the worst option, tried to reach a resolution.
 The relative peace that followed allowed the Spanish to reconstruct the city, this time with adobe to reduce the consequences of any future fire.